-Payment Plans
+- Payment Plans

->

-> Our office offers payment plans to individuals in need of scheduled financing in order to participate in ASB.
+Our office offers payment plans to individuals in need of scheduled financing in order to participate in ASB.
 Please contact Adam Culley via email at email@example.com to set up an assessment meeting and create a plan that fits your needs.

->

-> - Travel Awards
+- Travel Awards

->

-> In 2018-2019, our office awarded over $30,000 in travel awards to students participating in the ASB programs.
+In the academic year 2019-2020, our office awarded over $33,000 in travel awards to students participating in the ASB programs.
 Participants apply for awards during the application period.
 Click here to navigate to the travel awards application.

->

-> - College of Engineering Students
+- College of Engineering Students

->

-> Fee-paying students whose majors are part of the College of Engineering may have the opportunity to receive some financial support for the travel portion of your ASB experience depending on funding availability.
-For more information, be sure to attend one of the information sessions in September, or contact Adam Culley via email at email@example.com.
+Fee-paying students whose majors are part of the College of Engineering may have the opportunity to receive some financial support for the travel portion of your ASB experience depending on funding availability.
+For more information, be sure to attend one of the information sessions or contact Adam Culley via email at firstname.lastname@example.org.

->

-> Passport and International Services
+Passport and International Services